DisorganizedWizardry/KibanaBackup/README.md

 * Index template and component templates
 * ilm policies
 * enrich policies
-* logtash and ingest pipelines
+* logstash and ingest pipelines
 * aliases
 * datastreams
-* tranforms
+* transforms
 * watcher
 * user and role permissions
-* cluter stats and montoring data
+* cluster stats and monitoring data
 * ... and more